alvin-tosh/Infosec-and-Hacking-Scripts/README.md

-      Scripts are lists of commands executed by certain programs or scripting engines. 👌 They are usually text documents with instructions written using a scripting language. 😜 They are used to automate computer processes...ie attacks and defenses. lets have fun! 😏
+      Scripts are lists of commands executed by certain programs or scripting engines. 👌 They are usually text documents with instructions written using a scripting language. 😜 They are used to automate computer processes...ie attacks, automation and defenses. lets have fun! 😏

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Introduction
 ------------
       This is a collection of scripts I wrote while learning scripting and programming or used in pentests.
       If you have any suggestions for new scripts let me know as well; I am always looking for new ideas.

 <img src="3105anoncover.gif" height="500" width="1750" >